 Though they may come off as a harmless way to have fun and let loose, hallucinogen addiction is very dangerous.
 Hallucinogens are mind-altering drugs that cause negative psychoactive effects when used and abused.
-Common examples include mushrooms, PCP, peyote, LSD and salvia, with a person’s thoughts, perceptions and emotions being effected when used.
+Common examples include mushrooms, PCP, peyote, LSD, and salvia, with a person’s thoughts, perceptions, and emotions being affected when used.

 LSD (acid, blotter, cubes, yellow sunshine, blue heaven, Cid), Mushrooms (shrooms, simple simon, silly putty, sherms, musk, boomers), Peyote (cactus, cactus buttons, mesc, mescal, mese, mezc, moon, musk, topi)